Operations, Design and Policy

 Chapter 10: Designing Intermodal Transport Systems: A Conceptual and Methodological Framework

-Arne Jensen INTRODUCTION 10.1 In this chapter, the term ‘conceptual framework’ is looked upon as a scientiﬁc toolbox to be used by the researcher for designing intermodal transport systems for freight.
+10. Designing intermodal transport systems: a conceptual and methodological framework Arne Jensen INTRODUCTION 10.1 In this chapter, the term ‘conceptual framework’ is looked upon as a scientiﬁc toolbox to be used by the researcher for designing intermodal transport systems for freight.
 As in other scientiﬁc contexts, the framework developed here consists of concepts, relationships between concepts, and some conditions for the existence of relationships.
 However, the framework also contains some methodological suggestions for intermodal transport system design and how to apply the concepts in this context.
 In this methodological sense, the framework is also somewhat normative.
 The word ‘researcher’ should not be taken too literally.
 The academic researcher as well as the advanced practitioner belongs to the target group for this chapter.
 It draws heavily on research reported in Jensen (1990), but the framework developed here has been generalized, modiﬁed and updated to suit the present purpose.
 The System Designer The intended user of the framework is assumed to be responsible for designing an intermodal transport system for freight that is able to enter a competitive market and survive there.
 This implies that the framework suggested here is demand oriented.
 It regards shippers’ preferences as important determinants for transport system development.
 Let us use the term ‘system designer’ for the person or group of persons having this responsibility.
 The system designer may represent a company, a group of companies, a government authority, or simply the research interest of the scientiﬁc community.
-It is assumed that the intended end result of this use of the framework is...
+It is assumed that the...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.